department-of-veterans-affairs/va.gov-cms/.github/ISSUE_TEMPLATE/cms-team-member-onboarding.md

 ### How?
 - [ ] [How does the VFS-CMS team work in an agile environment?](https://github.com/department-of-veterans-affairs/va.gov-team/blob/master/platform/cms/onboarding/library/sprint-best-practices.md)
 - [ ] How do Agile 6, CivicActions, and Friends From The City work together on this project?
 Discuss with your delivery manager or product manager.
-- [ ] How do you get secure access to the VA systems you need? **PTEMS** paperwork is through Liberty and **VFS-CMS** paperwork through A6.
-If you're not sure which you should fill out, ask your delivery manager.

 ### Who?
 - [ ] Ensure that your info on the [official team roster](https://va-gov.atlassian.net/wiki/spaces/VAGOV/pages/185270337/Team+Roster+2021) is correct.
 - [ ] Let's start introducing you to the team and key stakeholders.
 If you're on a meeting where you don't know someone, feel free to kickstart an introduction.
 Everyone in the ecosystem is friendly and interested in connecting.